-TSG's Founder Graham Wylie wins the Lifetime Achievement Award
+TSG's Founder Graham Wylie Wins the Lifetime Achievement Award

 TSG Founder and hugely successful entrepreneur Graham Wylie was awarded the Lifetime Achievement Award at the Pride of the North East awards this week.